 Since I just shared another meatball recipe (honey BBQ chicken meatballs!) it’s only fitting that I up my taco recipe count, too.

 After all, meatballs and taco meat in some form are my #1 and #2 recipes when I’m not sure what to make for dinner.
 They’re both quick, straight-forward, and don’t require much thought to get onto the table.
 And who wants to do any more thinking than you have to after a long day?

 This quinoa turkey taco salad has made its appearance on our dinner table many times, in many different forms.
-Meal-sized salads are great vehicles for using up leftover produce odds and ends and extra portions of cooked grains, and can be assembled to just how everyone likes them.
+It’s a healthy lunch or dinner recipe that certainly doesn’t skimp on flavor.
+Meal-sized salads are also great vehicles for using up leftover produce odds and ends, extra portions of cooked grains, leftover meat and proteins, etc.

-While there’s plenty of wiggle room for you to do your own thing with this one, read on to see how I always prepare taco meat, what crunchy baked topping is our fav, and a seriously lightened up and flavorful dressing to drizzle over top.
+While there’s plenty of wiggle room for you to do your own thing with this one, read on to see how I always prepare taco meat, what crunchy baked topping is our absolute favorite, and a seriously lightened up and flavorful homemade dressing just perfect for drizzling over top.

 A traditional restaurant taco salad is a primo example of a salad not exactly being a healthy option.

-They usually start by using iceberg lettuce, which is nutritionally-lacking in comparison to other lettuce and leafy green varieties (per Cooking Light).
+They usually start by using iceberg lettuce, which, per Cooking Light, is nutritionally-lacking in comparison to other lettuce and leafy green varieties.